department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 ### Android

-An assetlinks.json file has been uploaded to our [website server](https://github.com/department-of-veterans-affairs/content-build/tree/main/src/site/assets/.well-known).
+An assetlinks.json file has been uploaded to [content-build repository](https://github.com/department-of-veterans-affairs/content-build/tree/main/src/site/assets/.well-known).
 Additional information about generation of this file can be found [here](https://medium.com/@fashad.ahmed20/how-to-implement-universal-links-in-react-native-19a424db4dcf)

 ```json
 [